-As part of a new curriculum in 2018, obligatory ICT classes were introduced in the 5th and 6th grades of primary school. eSchool: Establishment of the Digital Maturity Schools Development Program (pilot project) was a successful pilot project in the Republic of Croatia in the field of eEducation which was completed in August 2018.
-Through the pilot project, the schools were equipped with LAN, digital classrooms and tablets.
-Digital educational content and drafts for STEM subjects were made for primary schools and high schools.
-Several eServices were created, including digital repositories of educational content, education organisation applications, classroom management systems, and an IT system for the digitisation of the institutions.
+As part of a new curriculum in 2018, obligatory ICT classes were introduced in the 5th and 6th grades of primary school. eSchool: Establishing a System for Developing Digitally Mature Schools (pilot project) was a successful pilot project in the Republic of Croatia in the field of eEducation which was completed in August 2018.
+Through the pilot project, the schools were equipped with local area networks (LAN), digital classrooms and tablets.
+Digital educational content and drafts for science, technology, engineering and mathematics (STEM) subjects were prepared for primary schools and high schools.
+Several eServices were created, including digital repositories of educational content, education organisation applications, classroom management systems and an IT system for the digitalisation of the institutions.
 The framework for the digital maturity of schools and the digital competence of principals, teachers and professional associates was developed.
-Due to the success of the first phase of the eSchool project, the second phase of the project is being rolled out for the remaining schools in 2019.
 By ensuring more advanced, transparent and interlinked administrative and teaching processes in schools, the necessary preconditions for the use of ICT were created.

-Based on the experience and results of these pilot projects, the Croatian Academic and Research Network (CARNet) started implementing the second phase of the programme 'eSchools: Development of a system of digitally mature schools (Phase II)' in September 2018; the programme's budget is worth HRK 1.3 billion.
+Based on the experience and results of this pilot project, the Croatian Academic and Research Network (CARNET) started implementing the second phase of the programme, i.e. eSchools: Development of a System of Digitally Mature Schools (Phase II) in September 2018.
+Phase II of the programme will last until 31 December 2022 and its purpose is to implement the comprehensive system into public schools in the Republic of Croatia.
+The programme's budget is worth HRK 1.3 billion.
+Like the pilot project, the second phase of the programme is financed by the European Regional Development Fund (ERDF) under the Operational Programme 'Competitiveness and Cohesion' and the European Social Fund (ESF) under the Operational Programme 'Effective Human Resources'.

-In digitally mature schools, teachers use technology to improve teaching, develop their own digital content and support independent learning and development of critical skills among students who are at the core of the teaching process.
-Students thus actively participate in teaching with increased motivation to learn and continue their education and thus become more competitive in the labour market.
+In digitally mature schools, teachers use technology to improve teaching, develop their own digital content, and support independent learning and development of critical skills among students, who are at the core of the teaching process.
+Students thus actively participate in teaching with increased motivation to learn and continue their education, and thus become more competitive in the labour market.
 The management of eSchools is efficient and transparent, and communication and exchange of eDocuments between the school, its stakeholders and founders are much simpler.